-Déborah Berebichez London, UK
+Déborah Berebichez Keynote Speaker

-Déborah Berebichez is a physicist, author and data scientist in financial risk management.
+Déborah Berebichez is the first Mexican woman to obtain a Ph.D. in physics from Stanford University.
 Her passion is to empower young people to learn science and to improve the state of STEM education (science, technology, engineering and math) in the world.
-She helps to run Technovation Challenge – teaching hundreds of high school girls from under-served communities how to code science-based mobile apps.
+Her education and background help her to make science accessible to a wide range of audiences.

 Dr. Berebichez is Chief Data Scientist at Metis, where she leads the creation and growth of exceptional data science and artificial intelligence training opportunities.
 She is responsible for ensuring the quality of the Metis’ corporate training, professional development and online programs.
 Previously, she was Vice President of Risk Analytics at MSCI, where she used her quantitative skills to advise top tier banks and hedge funds on managing portfolio risk.